Lywhere/-/README.md

  ATC_side_effects | The ATC code representation based on their side effects at the second,third,fourth level.
  ATC_target_protein | The ATC code representation based on their target proteins at the second,third,fourth level.

-> Drug SMILES information, drug ATC code information, and drug target protein information were obtained from DrugBank database (https://go.drugbank.com/), drug side effect information were obtained from SIDER database (http://sideeffects.emblde/), and drug interaction information was obtained from STITCH website (http://stitch4.embl.de/).
+Drug SMILES information, drug ATC code information, and drug target protein information were obtained from DrugBank database (https://go.drugbank.com/), drug side effect information were obtained from SIDER database (http://sideeffects.emblde/), and drug interaction information was obtained from STITCH website (http://stitch4.embl.de/).
+# Usage
+## How to use it?
+## 1. Use the data set we provide
+## 1.1 Cross verification